Dear parents and relatives of children with IRF2BBPL Disorder

 You can support his research by either providing him with information on the type mutation or by donating patient’s cells.
 If you consider taking part in his study email him in English, German or Polish.

-Please bear in mind that neither Dr Pena nor Dr Lisowski can answer all general questions concerning the disease and that ou should only contact them when you consider particapation in their studies.
+Please bear in mind that neither Dr Pena nor Dr Lisowski can answer all general questions concerning the disease and that you should only contact them when you consider particapation in their studies.

-Other researchers in The US are searching for a cure that is mainly financed by the Stand by Eli foundation, that is dependant on donations.
-Please see https://standbyeli.org/ for more information.
+Other researchers in the US are searching for a cure that is mainly financed by the Stand by Eli foundation which has been re-named as I DREAM FOR A CURE, that is dependant on donations.
+Please see https://www.idreamforacure.org/ for more information.

 Furthermore, we would like to inform you about the IRF2BPL Parent Support Group on Facebook.
-It’s a safe place where parents support each other and share their stories.
-You can either send a friend request or contact the adminstrator Satoshi Enoue at email@example.com.
+It’s a safe place where parents support each other and share their stories: https://www.facebook.com/groups/727751137572994

 It would be great if you would contact us to so we could build a European network of parents together.
 Please write to us in either German or English at email@example.com.